-Most people don't need to take vitamin supplements and are able to get all the vitamins and minerals they need by eating a healthy, balanced diet.
+Most people do not need to take vitamin supplements and can get all the vitamins and minerals they need by eating a healthy, balanced diet.

-Many people choose to take supplements, but taking too much or taking them for too long could be harmful.
-The Department of Health recommends certain supplements for some groups of people who are at risk of deficiency.
-These are described below.
+Many people choose to take supplements but taking too much or taking them for too long could be harmful.
+The Department of Health and Social Care recommends certain supplements for some groups of people who are at risk of deficiency.

-Some groups of the population are at greater risk of not getting enough vitamin D, and the Department of Health recommends these people take daily vitamin D supplements.
+Some groups of the population are at greater risk of not getting enough vitamin D and are advised to take a supplement every day of the year.

 Supplements containing vitamins A, C and D